nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 There are many benefits of writing nicer code:

 - **Better science**: nice code allows you to handle bigger data sets and has less bugs.
-- **More fun**: spend less time wrestling with R, and more time workoing with data.
+- **More fun**: spend less time wrestling with R, and more time working with data.
 - **Become more efficient**: Nice code is reusable, sharable, and quicker to run.
 - **Future employment**: You should consider anything you write (open or closed) to be a potential advert to a future employer.
 Code has impact.
-Code sharing [sites like github now make resumes for you](http://resume.github.io/?cboettig), to capture yout impact.
+Code sharing [sites like github now make resumes for you](http://resume.github.io/?cboettig), to capture your impact.
 Scientists with an analytical bent are often [sought-after in the natural sciences](http://www.nature.com/naturejobs/science/articles/10.1038/nj7440-271).

 If you need further motivation, consider this advice